 Can you prevent a blighted ovum?

 Unfortunately, no, there’s no way to prevent a blighted ovum.
-However, repeated losses due to blighted ovum would prompt your doctor to refer you for further testing to rule out underlying causes such as genetic mutations.
+However, repeated losses due to blighted ovum would prompt your doctor to refer you for further testing to rule out underlying causes such as genetic mutations or other issues that testing can help detect.
 Miscarriages are almost never the fault of the mother and if you experienced one it’s important to know this was completely out of your hands.

 Does a blighted ovum affect my chances of a successful pregnancy?